Alternative Breast Cancer Treatment Centres Around The World

 Alternative Breast Cancer Treatment Centres have come into their own with more and more discerning and informed cancer survivors opting for the safer, non-toxic and non-invasive treatment regimes on offer.
 There is a preponderance of these centres in the U.S. and Mexico.
 They thrive elsewhere though, and worthy of note among Alternative Breast Cancer Treatment Centres worldwide are the Verita Life clinics in Thailand and Germany.

-The opening of an alternative treatment clinic in Australia is slated for the very near future.
+The opening of an alternative treatment clinic in Mexico is slated for the very near future.
 At Verita Life, one can expect to receive personalised care, safe in the knowledge that one is in the hands of professionals.

 Alternative And Integrative Cancer Treatment At Verita Life

-Verita Life doctors have practical experience garnered over many years of practice in Germany, Austria, Australia and Thailand.
+Verita Life doctors have practical experience garnered over many years of practice in Germany, Austria, Mexico and Thailand.
 The Alternative or Integrative Cancer Treatments offered here are scientifically proven, safe and personalised.
 The main focus at Verita Life clinics while treating Breast Cancer (or any other type of cancer) is to maintain overall body health while shrinking the cancerous tumour and preventing it from metastasising.

 This is achieved through the four main areas of treatment highlighted below, with the idea being to attack the cancer from as many fronts as possible without compromising the overall health of the body.

 Traditionally treated using invasive methods (with their legendary toxic side effects), the focus in tackling Breast Cancer has shifted to more holistic means of tackling this pestilence.
 These methods (also used for other cancers) can be grouped into four main areas of operation: the Killing of Cancer cells, Boosting of the Immune System, Rebuilding Health and Supporting Well-Being.
 The Killing or Elimination of Cancer Cells falls under the umbrella of Primary Cancer Treatments and is achieved through the use of IPT, Herbal Medicine, Viral Immune Therapy and Metabolic Treatment.
 Local Hyperthermia, Biological Treatment, Anti-Angiogenic and Metronomic Therapy also form an integral part of the arsenal of Primary Cancer Treatments.